scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 {: title="Snapshot header - step 2"}

 - *Step 3* <br> **R2->R3**: When receiving the packet, Router 2 of Core AS1 checks whether the packet has been received through the ingress interface i1a as specified by the current Hop Field.
 Otherwise, the packet is dropped by Router 2.
 The router notices that it has consumed the last Hop Field of the current path segment, and hence moves the pointer from the current Info Field to the next Info Field *IF2*.
 The corresponding current Hop Field is (0,i1b), which contains egress interface i1b.
-Router maps the i1b interface ID to egress Router 3, it therefore encapsulates the SCION packet inside an intra-AS underlay IP packet with the address of Router 3 as the underlay destination.
+Router maps the i1b Interface ID to egress Router 3, it therefore encapsulates the SCION packet inside an intra-AS underlay IP packet with the address of Router 3 as the underlay destination.

 |  R2 -> R3                                                   |
 |------------+------------------------------------------------|